This is the web site of author Steven Saylor.

 Gladiator—Playmobil Tribute: An homage to the Ridley Scott film, using the medium of Playmobil.
 We are all auteurs now.
 Watch it here.
 USA, 2008, 6 minutes.

-Mighty Hercules in “Medusa’s Sceptre”: This cartoon series was a treasured inspiration from Steven’s boyhood.
+Mighty Hercules in “Medusa’s Sceptre”: This TV series was a treasured inspiration from Steven’s boyhood.
 Johnny Nash sings the theme song: “Softness in his eyes, iron in his thighs, virtue in his heart, fire in every part of the mighty Hercules!”
 Watch it here.
 USA, 1963, 6 minutes.
+(A Mighty Hercules collection is now available on DVD!)

 Documentaries & Docudramas